Carnegie Mellon University, Pittsburgh, PA

 Bachelor of Arts in Cognitive Science, focus in Psychology, Literature & Visual Art

 Assistant Director D. Pillis is proud to support the Council's interdisciplinary initiatives, acting as a liaison between the arts, sciences, and computational disciplines.
-D. Pillis is available to offer mentorship for students and faculty interested in exploring animation, art and technology, as well as careers across STEM/interdisciplinary technology, and queer studies.
+D. Pillis is available to offer mentorship for students and faculty interested in exploring animation, art and technology, as well as areas of diversity and queer studies.

 As a specialist in performance capture, mixed reality, and interactive computer graphics, Pillis works with faculty and students to integrate creative technology across all departments at Princeton.
 Their work lies at the intersection of queer media archeology and the post-humanities, exploring the aesthetics of science, the psychology of machines and the poetry of programming.
 Before coming to Princeton, Pillis was previously hosted as a researcher and artist-in-residence in the soft robotics laboratory of Dr. Christopher Atkeson, in the Robotics Institute of Carnegie Mellon University.